marcinruszkiewicz/kaiser-ruby/README.md

 This gem works best on a current Ruby version and requires Ruby 2.3 at minimum.
 Running it on 2.3 has the downside of metal umlauts not being entirely correct as that Ruby version doesn't know how to `.downcase` a capital umlaut letter, which was fixed in 2.4.

-If you're not using the umlauts, all should be fine otherwise.
+If you're not using the umlauts (or at least are careful to only replace lowercase letters with them), all should be fine otherwise.

 ## Usage